Creative Direction: Making a Makerspace

 With experience training students on the Roland Printer/Cutter, I created a training manual for reference and to guide future trainers.

-SCC collaborated with CCC Maker to design and develop a new internship model called MakerMatic.
+Sac City collaborated with CCC Maker and The Shop at VSP Global to design and develop a new internship model called MakerMatic.

-MakerMatic was designed to bring interdisciplinary students together and blend skillsets.
-Mentored by faculty coaches and student assistant coaches, teams worked to solve a single real world business challenge delivered by a local community business partner.
+Designed to blend skillsets and bring interdisciplinary students together, teams worked to solve a single real world business challenge delivered by VSP Global.

 There were many, as in all startups.
 The most over reaching was creating a business-like structure within an academic environment.

-Managing and training student staff, scheduling, purchasing, and troubleshooting were daily hurdles.
+Managing and training student staff, scheduling, purchasing, and troubleshooting were daily hurdles due to the bureaucratic limitations of an institutional organization.
+This is where collaborative, creative problem solving came into practice.

 Design thinking and ambiguous thought is nice in theory, much more difficult in practice—but we practiced every day.